 In true comic book fashion, the events of some of the MCU's films happen out of order.
 This has famously created a few plot holes in the timeline, but practically makes catching up tricky; which order tells the best story?
-Previously, we compiled an exhaustive viewing guide for the Marvel movies and TV shows; however, for those who intend to rewatch the MCU movie slate (but don't want to bother with the TV shows and one-shots), we've gone through all eighteen films across the MCU's three "Phases" to bring you the optimum movie viewing order, which will explain below:
+Previously, we compiled an exhaustive viewing guide for the Marvel movies and TV shows; however, for those who intend to rewatch the MCU movie slate (but don't want to bother with the TV shows and one-shots), we've gone through all eighteen films across the MCU's three "Phases" to bring you the optimum movie viewing order, which will be explained below:

 This is not quite the same as release order for some key reasons.
-Although the movies started with Iron Man, Captain America is set earlier (in the 1940s) and works as a good grounding for the story (although due to modern-day sequences could be watched just before The Avengers).
+Although the movies started with Iron Man, Captain America: The First Avenger is set earlier (in the 1940s) and works as a good grounding for the story (although due to modern-day sequences could be watched just before The Avengers).
 Iron Man 2 also comes before The Incredible Hulk as those two and Thor take place in the same week despite being released weeks apart.
 Also worth noting is the short film Marvel One-Shot: The Consultant where S.H.I.E.L.D. agents Coulson and Sitwell discuss who to send to meet with General Ross, which leads to Hulk's the stinger where Tony Stark speaks to General Ross about the Avengers Initiative.